Riverface/PotionShop/README.md

 My component tree's design deviated as I noticed things could be simpler.
 Since the changes I made weren't additions I didn't see fit to update the design.
+The delete window is my own addition to reduce mistakes.

 ## Available Scripts